ahamed338/SonarQubeProject/README.md

 ## 🎯 Project Goals

 - **Learn by doing**: Hands-on experience with real DevOps tools
-- **GitHub Codespaces Ready**: Optimized for cloud development environment
+- **GitHub Codespaces Optimized**: Zero local setup - everything runs in the cloud
-- **No cloud required**: Everything runs locally or in free GitHub Codespaces
+- **Free tier available**: 60 hours/month of Codespaces for personal accounts
 - **Resource-friendly**: Lightweight containers work on any machine
 - **Beginner-friendly**: Clear explanations at every step